finn-no/tech.finn.no/_drafts/setup-nginx-with-http2-for-local-development.markdown

 }
 ```

 Now we need to generate a self signed certificate.
 It will give you warnings in the browser, but it works fine for local development.
-This command will generate the certificate:
+This command will generate the certificate <sup>[[3]](https://ma.ttias.be/how-to-create-a-self-signed-ssl-certificate-with-openssl/)</sup>:

 ```
 $ cd /usr/local/etc/nginx/